OH-Blog Logo

 Rock & Roll Hall of Fame

-The one and only Rock Hall is in Cleveland, and it’s a must-see for rock lovers of all ages.
-You’ll find live music on the plaza stage and souvenirs from key rings to The Beatles collection items.
+The one and only Rock & Roll Hall is a must-see for rock lovers of all ages.
+You’ll find live music on the plaza stage and souvenirs from key rings to vinyl records.
 You can check out everything the Rock Hall offers in their exhibit guide, including The Garage, where you can play real instruments and make your own music!
-Tickets to the Rock Hall are $35 for adults, with discounts for children, Northeast Ohio residents, first responders and college students.
+Tickets to the Rock Hall are $40 for adults, with discounts for children, Northeast Ohio residents, first responders and college students.
 Kids 5 and under and members get in free.

 Picture of waterfall in cave at Hocking Hills State Park in Ohio